MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-securityservice-setkeyprotector.md

 ---
-description: Sets the key protector for a virtual system. ms.assetid: 84c114cb-a3a0-44f2-b862-38b05b96bd46
+description: SetKeyProtector method of the Msvm_SecurityService class - Sets the key protector for a virtual system. ms.assetid: 84c114cb-a3a0-44f2-b862-38b05b96bd46
 title: SetKeyProtector method of the Msvm_SecurityService class ms.topic: reference